404mqs/911-Alerts/README.md

-# 911-Alerts
+# OOF
-With this plugin you will be able to send UI alerts to your Doctors and Police!
+This is a simple plugin i made, that makes it so that at death, you will hear the known ROBLOX death sound.
+Is my sound using UNITY.